intersystems-community/intersystems-servermanager/README.md

 See the [CHANGELOG](https://marketplace.visualstudio.com/items/intersystems-community.servermanager/changelog) for changes in each release.

-# New in 3.0 - November 2021
+# New in Version 3 - November 2021

-We are pleased to publish version 3.0 of this extension which improves the security of stored passwords by integrating with VS Code's [Authentication Provider API](https://code.visualstudio.com/api/references/vscode-api#AuthenticationProvider).
+We are pleased to publish version 3 of this extension which improves the security of stored passwords by integrating with VS Code's [Authentication Provider API](https://code.visualstudio.com/api/references/vscode-api#AuthenticationProvider).
 This significant new release has been entered into the [November 2021 InterSystems Security Contest](https://openexchange.intersystems.com/contest/19).
+If you like it **please vote for it**.
+Voting closes at midnight EST on Sunday 5th December.

-> 2021-11-27: This is currently a preview release, available only as a VSIX file.
-It requires VS Code 1.63, which until mid-December (estimated) is only available by installing and running the [Insiders](https://code.visualstudio.com/insiders) build.
-Note that Insiders can be installed alongside the Stable build (currently 1.62.3).
+> 2021-12-01: This is currently a **pre-release** and requires VS Code 1.63.
+Until mid-December (estimated) you will have to use the [Insiders](https://code.visualstudio.com/insiders) build of VS Code.
+Insiders can be installed alongside the Stable build (currently 1.62.3) and they can run concurrently.

 > Thanks to [George James Software](https://georgejames.com) for backing this development effort.

 ## The Authentication Provider

-Since version 2.0 Server Manager has enabled you to store connection passwords in the native keystore of your workstation's operating system.
+Since version 2 Server Manager has enabled you to store connection passwords in the native keystore of your workstation's operating system.
 This was a more secure alternative to you putting them as plaintext in your JSON files.
-However, the `getServerSpec` function in Server Manager 2.0's API allowed **any** installed extension to obtain these stored passwords without requiring your permission.
+However, the `getServerSpec` function in Server Manager 2's API allowed **any** installed extension to obtain these stored passwords without requiring your permission.

 VS Code's Authentication Provider API, introduced in version 1.54 ([February 2021](https://code.visualstudio.com/updates/v1_54#_authentication-provider-api)) is now (version 1.63) mature enough for us to use.

-Server Manager 3.0 does the following:
+Server Manager 3 does the following:

 1. Implements an authentication provider called 'intersystems-server-credentials'.
 2. Uses this authentication provider when accessing servers from its own [Server Tree](#the-server-tree).